Ricotta Cheese Cookies

 Arman’s recipe tips

-- Do not overbake the cookies as they will continue to cook as they are cooling down on the baking sheet.
+- Do not overbake the cookies, as they will continue to cook as they cool on the baking sheet.
 Once the edges look a little golden, they are safe to be removed.

-- My recipe makes purposely thicker and fluffier cookies with a cake-like texture.
-I know not everyone loves that texture, so if you’d like thinner and crispier cookies, increase the butter and sugar by two tablespoons each.
+- My recipe makes cookies that are purposely thicker and fluffier, with a cake-like texture.
+I know not everyone loves that texture, so if you’d like thinner, crispier cookies, increase the butter and sugar by two tablespoons each.

 - If your ricotta cheese is thick and firm, I recommend blending it down until it’s mostly smooth.